EndenDragon/UW-MyPlan-Rate-My-Professor-Plugin/README.md

 * These rating should not be used to determine course selection.
 This plugin is not affiliated with the University of Washington or RateMyProfessor.

-This project was mostly built by Chris (@Ckrisirkc)
+This project was mostly built [Chris] (https://github.com/Ckrisirkc) with small contributions by me.